-I understand that my failure to return this acknowledgement and pledge will not relieve m from being responsible for knowing or complying with School and School District rules policies and procedures.
-Student Signature Date Parent/Guardian Acknowledgement I acknowledge receiving and/or being provided electronic access to the Student/Paren Handbook and School Board policy on student behavior.
+I understand that my failure to return this acknowledgement and pledge will not relieve me from being responsible for knowing or complying with School and School District rules, policies and procedures.

+Student Signature

+Date

+Parent/Guardian Acknowledgement

+I acknowledge receiving and/or being provided electronic access to the Student/Parent Handbook and School Board policy on student behavior.
 I have read these materials and understand all rules, responsibilities and expectations.

-I understand that the Student/Parent Handbook and School District policies may be amended during the year and that such changes are available on the School District website or in the school office. cknowledgement will not relieve me or my chilon plying with School and School District rules Parent/Guardian Signature Date
+I understand that the Student/Parent Handbook and School District policies may be amended during the year and that such changes are available on the School District website or in the school office.

+I understand that my failure to return this acknowledgement will not relieve me or my child from being responsible for knowing or complying with School and School District rules, policies and procedures.

+Parent/Guardian Signature

+Date